safe-global/safe-docs/learn/safe-core/safe-core-account-abstraction-sdk/auth-kit.md

 Note: The Auth kit creates a [Signing Account, not a Smart Account](/learn/what-is-a-smart-contract-account.md#smart-accounts-vs-signing-accounts).

-The quick start guide below shows you how to create a Signing Account using your social media account.
+The quick start guide below shows you how to create a Signing Account using your email or social media account.
 Once authenticated, you can sign transactions and interact with any Safe Smart Accounts you own.

 ## Quickstart